johannacarolinep/watercolour-school/README.md

 ![Course schedule section](documentation/feature-course-info-schedule-desktop.png)

 #### CTA section
-Lastly, the article finishes off with a call to action and link to the sign up page, encouraging users to sign up, after they have read more about the course.
+Lastly, the article finishes off with a call to action and a link to the sign up page, encouraging users to sign up, after they have read more about the course.
 ![Course article CTA section](documentation/feature-course-info-cta-desktop.png)

 ---